Rolling memorial 50 years later remembers slain St. Paul officer

 “It happened in 1970 and it happens today,” said Julie Sackett, who was just 18 months old when her father died.
 “And those tensions still exist.”

-Julie and her younger brother have no real memories of their own.
+Julie and her younger brother have no real memories of their own about their father.
 But over the years, they formed an image of him through photos and funny stories his buddies told.
 Their grandfather often took them to an East Side park renamed in Sackett’s honor, where a plaque still stands today.

 Annual milestones act as a constant reminder of what they’ve lost.
 Birthdays.
 Father’s Days.
 Holidays.
 The family often celebrates those occasions with a trip to Fort Snelling National Cemetery.